twibiral/obsidian-execute-code/README.md

 Follow [this link](https://obsidian.md/plugins?search=execute%20code#) and click "Open in Obsidian".

 ## Warning

 Do not execute code from sources you don't know or code you don't understand.
-Executing code can cause irrepairable damage.
+Executing code can cause irreparable damage.

 ## Known Problems

 - Missing when `run` button after switching the theme: Try to close and reopen your notes and wait for a few minutes.
 It seems like obsidian doesn't call the postprocessors after the theme switch.
+- Pre- / Post-blocks may not be executed if the file contains duplicate code blocks.

 ## Future Work

 - Find better way to show that the program is running (for example a loading sign).
 - Notebook Mode similar to Jupyter
 - Global Declarations that make method and variable definitions available to subsequent code blocks